-Health and Safety Code 11361 HS is the California statute that makes it a crime for adults
+California Health and Safety Code § 11361 HS makes it a criminal offense for adults to

 HS 11361 is one of a number of California crimes (such as Business and Professions Code 25658 furnishing alcohol to a minor and Health and Safety Code 12702 furnishing dangerous fireworks to a minor) that specifically punish people for involving minors in illegal activities.